 We recognise that we are operating in a hugely unusual set of circumstances, and consideration will be given where customers or brokers are not physically able to report issues.
 These will be considered on a case by case basis.

-How will RSA be supporting risk consulting visits over the coming weeks and months?
+NEW: How will RSA be supporting risk consulting visits over the coming weeks and months?

 If a customer has got deadlines and timescales for risk improvements within their policies, will we hold customers to these?